franciscop/cookies/README.md

 <script src="https://unpkg.com/cookiesjs@1"></script>
 ```

-You can also install it with bower:
+You can also install it with bower or NPM:

 ```
-bower install cookiesjs
+npm/bower install cookiesjs
 ```

 Or just [download **cookies.min.js**](https://raw.githubusercontent.com/franciscop/cookies.js/master/cookies.min.js) and use it locally: `<script src="cookies.min.js"></script>`